+She is at the office.

-She is my sister.
-Notice that the copula is very different in function She is wise. from the aspect markers we saw on the previous slide.
-Though the word looks the same (be/is/are), She is at the office. the function is very different (we call aspect markers "auxiliary verbs" to distinguish this).
+Notice that the copula is very different in function from the aspect markers we saw on the previous slide.
+Though the word looks the same (be/is/are), the function is very different (we call aspect markers "auxiliary verbs" to distinguish this).